realhackcraft/RPyG/README.md

 (However the latter method is not perfered as it might break without warning in future updates.)

-You can also fork this game on [replit](https://replit.com/@realhackcraft/RPyG) and run it there.

 ## Compatibility

 Compatibility with old or budget systems is our topmost priority.
 We are using